-It is considered a more serious variation upon preeclampsia, and normally happens in the later stages of pregnancy, and on occasion after birth.
+It is thought to be a more serious variation upon preeclampsia, and normally happens in the later stages of pregnancy, and, on occasion, after birth.

 It stands for H – haemolysis (breaking down of red blood cells that can cause anaemia), EL – elevated liver enzymes (showing that the liver is not functioning properly), LP – low platelet count (making it harder for blood to clot when you bleed).

 It is a disorder of the blood and liver that can lead to a liver rupture or stroke if it is not treated.

 What is HELLP Syndrome – causes, symptoms, and treatment